 Select formal/informal assessment measures

 Remember how talking to the caregiver/parents are important?
-Well, that’s when informal assessments, like questionnaires and clinical observations come into play.
+Well, that’s when informal assessments, like questionnaires and clinical observations, come into play.
 Questionnaires may not provide the same level of data as some formal assessment measures may, but they can highlight areas of concern that come directly from a familiar source.
 Observations are valuable because it allows clinicians to examine the client’s speech/language skills in natural and less contrived contexts, such as with individuals the client may communicate with most (e.g., siblings/caregivers).

 It is important for clinicians to select the most appropriate assessments...based on the information you have gathered about the client.
 Maybe a screener was delivered prior to determining what areas required further assessment are needed to further assess.
 So if a screener/language sample does not indicate articulation errors, there’s likely no need to do a full speech sound assessment.
-A mix of informal and formal assessment measures (if possible) will give you a wide breadth of information to base your goals off of (remember: your goals should always be evidenced-based!).
+A mix of informal and formal assessment measures (if possible) will give you a wide breadth of information to base your goals off of (remember: your goals should always be evidence-based!).

 Gather and synthesize information

 This is the time when you analyze all of the data you have collected and determine the client's relative strengths and areas of concern.
 What are your most important findings?
 What are some goals they could make progress towards?
 Spoiler: you can’t target everything!
 So, prioritize the areas of concern.
-Consider some of our above points - e.g.,what findings align/best support the client’s transition plan?
+Consider some of our above points - e.g., what findings align/best support the client’s transition plan?
 Is it more functional for your 18-year-old client to work on producing /th/ in the final position of words or follow multi-step directions in a vocationally-based setting?

 You also want to think about a reasonable amount of goals your client can master/achieve progress within the allotted time frame.
 For school-based IEP goals, they are written to be measured across a year span.
 For more medically-based settings, they may be written to be measured for as little as a few days or maybe across several weeks.
-It would likely be very difficult for anyone to master 20 different goals in a 8-week time frame!
+It would likely be very difficult for anyone to master 20 different goals in an 8-week time frame!

 Okay, we are FINALLY here!
 Once you have gone through each step in the framework, you are ready to write goals!
 That can seem like a lot on your plate when you have a tremendous amount of clients to cover.
 Well, we are here to make that step a little easier - we present to you our SLP goal writing formula: